jjennings955/visbox/README.md

-conda install numpy scipy h5py pyyaml conda install -c menpo opencv3 pip install pyqt5 pip install tensorflow # tensorflow-gpu if you have a gpu conda install -c anaconda pyqt=4.11.4
+conda install numpy scipy h5py pyyaml conda install -c menpo opencv3 pip install pyqt5 pip install tensorflow # tensorflow-gpu if you have a gpu.
+You can also use theano. conda install -c anaconda pyqt=4.11.4
 ```